Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 ![Operation of `csolution` tool](./images/tool-overview.png "Operation of `csolution` tool")

-The [VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) IDE integration available from Arm is a viewer to the [CMSIS Solution Project Files](YML-Input-Format.md) and provides graphical ways to modify the content.
+The [VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) IDE integration available from Arm is a viewer to the [*csolution project files*](YML-Input-Format.md) and provides graphical ways to modify the content.
 Refer to [DevOps Usage](build-tools.md#devops-usage) for more information on integration into CI workflows.

 ## Benefits